ctrl-alt-del/devenv/README.md

 ## PyCharm
-PyCharm is an IDE based on IntelliJ IDEA for Python
+PyCharm is an IDE based on IntelliJ IDEA for Python development.

 * [**Windows**](pycharm-on-windows)
 * [**Mac**](pycharm-on-mac)